 LOCKDOWN.
 “Out of sight.”

-This would be used in case of an intruder or a report of a weapon on campus.
+This would be used in case of an intruder and may be used for a report of a weapon on campus.

 Students and staff will move away from lines of sight.
 Everyone will remain quiet.
 Lights are turned off.
 Staff prepare to evade or defend.